ibimanji/zenglab_server/README.md

 - Current  LAN IP in PKU [http://10.128.243.62/](http://10.128.243.62/)
 - this is a dynamic address, which means it may change after reboot
 ## Login,  account data management
-See instructions in the [SSH&DataManagement.md](https://github.com/ZenghuPKU/zenglab_server/SSH%26DataManagement.md) page
+This part is important, please see instructions in the [SSH&DataManagement.md](https://github.com/ZenghuPKU/zenglab_server/blob/main/SSH%26DataManagement.md) page

 ## Environment with Conda